-An instance of <gi-enum>, who's members are the scheme representation of the GType obtained from the fundamentl types defined using G\TYPE\MAKE\FUNDAMENTAL, which starts with G\TYPE\INVALID and ends with G\TYPE\OBJECT.
+An instance of <gi-enum>, who's members are the scheme representation of the GType obtained from the fundamentl types defined using G_TYPE_MAKE_FUNDAMENTAL, which starts with G_TYPE_INVALID and ends with G_TYPE_OBJECT.

-q-name: $\#f^{28}$
+g-name: $\#f^{28}$

-name: g-type-fundamental-types
+name: g-type-fundamental-types enum-set:

-invalid An invalid GType used as error return value in some functions which return a GType.

-none A fundamental type which is used as a replacement for the interface char The fundamental type corresponding to gchar.
+invalid An invalid GType used as error return value in some functions which return a GType. none A fundamental type which is used as a replacement for the C void return type. interface The fundamental type from which all interfaces are derived. char The fundamental type corresponding to gchar.
 It is unconditionally an 8-bit signed integer.
-This may or may not be the same type a the C type "gchar".
+This may or may not be the same type a the C type "gchar". uchar The fundamental type corresponding to guchar.